 - Check for damaged patches of lawn.
 Salt, plows and disease can do a number on your grass, so use a metal rake to remove any dead or damaged patches.

 - Don’t mow too early.
 Grass needs a chance to reestablish itself, so let it grow reasonably tall before mowing.
 For the first mow, use the high setting to keep the grass strong.
-Be sure to take a walk through your lawn beforehand as well, and clean up any branches or debris that blew into your yard during the winter storms.
+Be sure to take a walk through your lawn beforehand as well and clean up any branches or debris that blew into your yard during the winter storms.

 - Overseed your lawn.
 Overseeding is the process of planting grass seeds directly into the existing turf.
 This leads to denser grass with more color variation.
 Though best done in the fall, you can still get great results by overseeding in the spring.
 Slit-seeder machines can do the work for you; ask a home supply store specialist for help choosing one.

 - Switch to a new grass alternative.
-If you’ve been debating abandoning the traditional grass lawn for something with less maintenance and a littler greener, spring and fall are typically the best times to start.
+If you’ve been debating abandoning the traditional grass lawn for something with less maintenance and a little greener, spring and fall are typically the best times to start.
 Read more about grass lawn alternatives and how to make the switch.

 - Prune trees and shrubs.
 Using a pruner, trim trees and shrubs back to their live stems.
 (For any branches thicker than ½ inch, use a handsaw.)

 - Clean up the area around plants.
-Rake up any leaves, uproot any dead annuals and remove existing mulch a little at a time as the temperatures warm.
-(Wait until the soil warms up in mid- to late-spring before applying a new layer of mulch.
+Rake up any leaves, uproot any dead annuals, and remove existing mulch a little at a time as the temperatures warm.
+(Wait until the soil warms up in mid- to late spring before applying a new layer of mulch.
 If you put it down too early, it will slow the warming process.)
 While in your garden, cut back flowering perennials to a height of four or five inches to allow space for new growth.

 - Restore your walkway.
 Rake any errant gravel back into place.
 If you have flagstones, fill new sand or stone dust into the cracks.